nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

     That said, we do want to have some verbal discussions to happen too.
 That's why we ask you to do the follow up discussions verbally.
   * **We monitor tutorial participation** because tutorials are used for ensuring that you all have achieved the desired learning targets for the week.
 If not, slower students tend to neglect the theory part (in a misguided attempt to save time) and try to brute-force the project work, which wastes even more time, and also exacerbates the skill-gap problems in their teams.
   * So, while the number of questions we go through in each tutorial is fewer and the questions are simpler, _getting everyone to answer almost every question on the spot_ (this is different from answering a quiz _at your own convenience_, which we already do anyway) has ==a higher total learning gain for the entire class==.<br>
     So, if you are one of the
-    stronger students getting less out of our tutorials than you are used to get from other modules, I hope you'll be generous and take a 'hit' here to allow your classmates to level up.
+    stronger students getting less out of our tutorials than you are used to get from other courses, I hope you'll be generous and take a 'hit' here to allow your classmates to level up.
 You might even benefit yourself from their levelled-up contributions when you work with them in the team project.

 </div>

 ---

 <a id="Q7"/>

-### Module website{.text-info}
+### Course website{.text-info}

 %%Option%% | %%Count%% %%(/101)%% | %%Percentage%%
 -------|-------|-----------